 SAP Business One Implementation – getting it right every time03 Sep 2012 | by Natalie

-In my experience the areas of implementation of any business management solution that cause the most budgetary scope creep are: data conversion, user acceptance testing, reporting and development.
+In my experience, the areas of implementation of any business management solution that causes the most budgetary scope creep are: data conversion, user acceptance testing, reporting and development.

-It sounds obvious but let’s not forget that a good scope of works is critical to managing any implementation.
+It sounds obvious but let’s not forget that a good scope of work is critical to managing any implementation.

 Areas of focus for this scope of works should include all areas of functionality but let’s focus our discussion on the areas of greatest potential scope creep: